THINGS TO DO

-The old Methodist chapel has recently been converted into the Nenthead Arts and Visitor Centre - with an excellent cafe!
+The old Methodist chapel has recently been converted into the Nenthead Arts and Visitor Centre, now known as The Hive, with an excellent cafe!
 Ideal for a coffee stop when you walk the dog down to the shop for your milk and papers!

 The village owes its past importance to lead mining and lies in one of the most productive regions for this mineral.
 There are many remnants of the industry, some of which can be seen at Nenthead Mines which has various open days throughout the year, including underground trips.